nghttp2/nghttp2/doc/sources/building-android-binary.rst

 `Android NDK <http://developer.android.com/tools/sdk/ndk/index.html>`_
 cross-compiler on Debian Linux.

+The easiest way to build android binary is use Dockerfile.android.
+See Dockerfile.android for more details.
+If you cannot use Dockerfile.android for whatever reason, continue to read the rest of this article.

 We offer ``android-config`` and ``android-make`` scripts to make the build easier.
 To make these script work, NDK toolchain must be installed in the following way.
 First, let us introduce